SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="modelupdate"></a>
 # **Modelupdate**
-> ModelStatus Modelupdate (string deploymentName, string versionName, string modelName, System.IO.Stream file = null)
+> ModelStatus Modelupdate (System.IO.Stream file, string deploymentName, string versionName, string modelName)

 Update the model to be served